Summerfest Web Site Fails … Again

 Social Snore, Fan Neglect

 Equally lackluster is the festival’s social media presence.
-Summerfest’s social media team certainly knows how to photos of select performances to their Facebook, Twitter and Instagram pages, but the rest of their social media strategy (if there is one) is little more than promotional or neglected all together.
+Summerfest’s social media team certainly knows how to post photos of select performances to their Facebook, Twitter and Instagram pages, but the rest of their social media strategy (if there is one) is just promotional, or neglected all together.

 Summerfest’s social media ball drop is consistent with a fatal flaw in its design strategy across all platforms: fan neglect.
-With its crowds and artists skewing younger and younger year after year, they should take center stage, but they’re rarely, if ever, asked to contribute their thoughts or personal content to Summerfest’s social platforms.
+With its crowds and artists skewing younger and younger, the kids should take center stage, but they’re rarely, if ever, asked to contribute their thoughts or personal content to Summerfest’s social platforms.
 In fact, it almost feels like they’re simply taken for granted.
 (Contrast Bonnaroo’s Instagram page where fan feedback and contributions are actively encouraged and celebrated.)

 The Last Word